 Dr. Julian G. Bruce St. George Island State Park

-Miles of undeveloped beaches on this barrier island provide the perfect setting for this park, which offers ample opportunities for sunbathing, swimming, canoeing, boating, hiking, camping and nature study.
-Two natural boat ramps provide access to the bay for small boats.
-Anglers can fish for flounder, redfish, sea trout, pompano, whiting, Spanish mackerel and other fish off the beach or in the bay.
+Miles of undeveloped beaches on this barrier island provide the perfect setting for the park, which offers ample opportunities for sunbathing, swimming, canoeing, kayaking, boating, fishing, hiking, camping, and nature study.
+Two natural boat ramps provide access to the Apalachicola Bay.
+These ramps can accommodate small, shallow draft boats under 26 feet.
+Anglers can fish for flounder, redfish, sea trout, pompano, whiting, Spanish mackerel, and other fish off the beach or in the bay.